 From their earliest days, the Cleveland Law School and John Marshall School of Law had law libraries.
-The 1905 bulletin of the eight-year-old Cleveland Law School mentions a "large library" in its description of its facilities in the "commodious American Trust Building" near Public Square.
-By 1934 the school's law collection had grown to "many thousands of volumes."
-The 1919 bulletin of the John Marshall School of Law proclaimed its "excellent law library."
-By 1924 the school boasted 1,000 volumes, and by 1937 its holdings contained most of the basic tools of general practice.
-The collection of the merged 1946 Cleveland-Marshall Law School included 45,000 volumes.
+The 1905 Bulletin of the Cleveland Law School mentions a "large library" in its description of its facilities in the "commodious American Trust Building" near Public Square; by 1934, the school's law collection had grown to "many thousands of volumes."
+The 1919 Bulletin of the John Marshall School of Law proclaimed its "excellent law library"; by 1924, the school boasted 1,000 volumes, and, by 1937, its holdings contained most of the basic tools of general practice.
+The merged 1946 Cleveland-Marshall Law School library collection included 45,000 volumes.

-In 1955 Cleveland-Marshall Law School employed its first librarian, Winifred R. Higgins.
-A Cleveland-Marshall alumnus, Professor Jack F. Smith (LL.B., LL.M.), succeeded her the following year, and five years later Rudolf H. Heimanson (LL.B., LL.M.
-University of Berlin, J.U.D.
-University of Wurzburg, M.S.L.S.
+In 1955, the Cleveland-Marshall Law School employed its first librarian, Winifred R. Higgins.
+A Cleveland-Marshall alumnus, Professor Jack F. Smith (LL.B., LL.M.), succeeded her the following year.
+Five years later, Rudolf H. Heimanson (LL.B., LL.M.
+University of Berlin; J.U.D.
+University of Wurzburg; M.S.L.S.
 Pratt Institute) was appointed Law Librarian.
-Assistant Professor Helen L. Garee, a 1933 alumna of the law school, held the position until 1969 when the school joined Cleveland State University.
+Assistant Professor Helen L. Garee, a 1933 alumna of the law school, held the position until 1969, when the school joined Cleveland State University.
 From 1969 until 1972, Professor J. Patrick Browne (J. D. University of Detroit; M.S.L.S.
 Case Western Reserve University) served as the school's Associate Librarian.
 Bardie C. Wolfe, Jr., (J.D., M.S.L.S.
 University of Kentucky) was the school's Law Library Director from 1973 until 1977.

-By 1977 the College of Law had moved into its new $7,500,000 building on the corner of East 18th and Euclid.
-The next year, Anita J. Morse, (J.D.
-Indiana University, LL.M.
-George Washington University, M.S.L.S.
-University of Kentucky, M.P.A.
-CSU) became the new Law Library Director during a period of rapid expansion and collection development.
+By 1977, the Cleveland-Marshall College of Law had moved into a new $7,500,000 building on the corner of East 18th and Euclid.
 The bookshelves in the library's new home were only half filled, and the library's 130,000 volumes formed the smallest academic law collection in the state.
-In 1979 attorney Melvin Arnold, Executive Vice President of the Eaton Corporation and a CSU trustee, was the driving force behind one of the law school's most successful fundraising campaigns.
-Under Mr. Arnold's leadership the library raised approximately $750,000 from law firms, corporations, community foundations, alumni and friends.
-In 1979 the law school was named a selective federal depository, and by 1981, when Ms. Morse left for the University of Wisconsin, the collection numbered close to 200,000 volumes.
+In 1978, Anita J. Morse (J.D.
+Indiana University; LL.M.
+George Washington University; M.S.L.S.
+University of Kentucky; M.P.A.
+CSU) became the new Law Library Director, and initiated a period of rapid expansion and collection development.
+In 1979, attorney Melvin Arnold, Executive Vice President of the Eaton Corporation and a CSU trustee, was the driving force behind one of the law school's most successful fundraising campaigns.
+Under Mr. Arnold's leadership, the library raised approximately $750,000 from law firms, corporations, community foundations, alumni and friends.
+In 1979, the Law Library was named a selective federal depository.
+By 1981, when Ms. Morse left for the University of Wisconsin, the collection numbered close to 200,000 volumes.
 From 1985 until 1988, Robert J. Nissenbaum (M.S.L.S.
 Pratt Institute; J.D.
 Western New England) served the school as its Law Library Director.

-In 1988 when Steven R. Smith was appointed the law school's new Dean, the collection, by then the second largest academic law collection in the state, had outgrown the building that in 1977 had seemed so spacious.
-Recognizing the need for a new facility to accommodate the ever-expanding holdings and the increasingly necessary on-line resources, the new Dean, with assistance from the new (appointed 1987) Law Library Director Scott Finet (J.D., M.L.S University of Illinois), organized efforts to secure funding for a new law library building.
+In 1988, when Steven R. Smith was appointed the law school's Dean, the Law Library collection was the second largest academic law collection in the state, and had outgrown the building that in 1977 had seemed so spacious.
+Recognizing the need for a new facility to accommodate the ever-expanding holdings and increasingly necessary electronic resources, Dean Smith, assisted by the new Law Library Director Scott Finet (J.D., M.L.S University of Illinois), organized efforts to secure funding for a new law library building.
 When construction on the new building began in 1995, Michael J. Slinger (M.L.S.
-Kent State, J.D.
+University of South Carolina, J.D.
 Duquesne University) succeeded to the post of Law Library Director.
 He supervised the completion of the building project and the move into the new Law Library.
 By the time Steven H. Steinglass was appointed Dean of the law school in 1997, the Law Library's collection had grown to 400,000 volumes.

-In June 2013, Dean Craig Boise announced the appointment of Lauren Michelle Collins (MSI University of Michigan, J.D.
+In June 2013, Dean Craig Boise announced the appointment of Lauren Michelle Collins (MSI University of Michigan; J.D.
 University of North Carolina at Chapel Hill) to succeed Kristina Niedringhaus as Director of the Law Library and Associate Professor of Law.

-Bulletins of the John Marshall School of Law, Cleveland Law School, and Cleveland-Marshall Law School.
+- Bulletins of the John Marshall School of Law, Cleveland Law School, and Cleveland-Marshall Law School.

-Adapted from text prepared in celebration of the 500,000 volume celebration in 2005.
+Adapted from text prepared in celebration of the 500,000 volume celebration in 2004.